imaginary-cloud/CameraManager/README.md

 ####License

 Copyright © 2014 ImaginaryCloud, imaginarycloud.com.
-This plugin is licensed under the MIT license.
+This library is licensed under the MIT license.